adafruit/circuitpython-org/_board/targett_module_clip_wrover.md

 board_image: "targett_module_clip_wrover.jpg"
 date_added: 2020-12-6
 features:
-  - Change modules
-  - Direct USB
-  - UART to USB
   - Wi-Fi
-  - All GPIO broken out
-  - WROOM and WROVER boards
 ---

 This board will allow you to clip in an ESP32-S2 WROOM or WROVER module for programming, prototyping and testing.
 Slot the module into the pins where it will be held securely while you upload your code.